lucasviola/awesome-functional-programming/readme.md

 - [Functional Design and Architecture](https://www.manning.com/books/functional-design-and-architecture) - Design patterns and architectures for building production quality applications using functional programming, with examples in Haskell and other FP languages.
 - [Haskell Bookcamp](https://www.manning.com/books/haskell-bookcamp) - In this book, you’ll get practical experience writing Haskell code and applying functional programming to actual development challenges.
 - [Mastering Functional Programming](https://www.perlego.com/book/800653/mastering-functional-programming-functional-techniques-for-sequential-and-parallel-programming-with-scala-pdf) - If you are from an imperative and OOP background, this book will guide you through the world of functional programming, irrespective of which programming language you use.
+- [Jax in Action](https://www.manning.com/books/jax-in-action) - A book about The JAX numerical computing library.

 ### Communities